-1. The most important step is to contact your Pediatrician to decide which baby formula best suits your baby’s dietary needs.
+1. An important step can be to contact your Pediatrician to decide which baby formula best suits your baby’s dietary needs.
 When switching from breast to bottle, you want the healthiest alternative to breastmilk.
-A 100% organic formula, eco-friendly, and has no hidden ingredients is the ideal solution.
-Organic European baby formula has high-quality ingredients, sourced from organic farming practices, and is manufactured to the strictest regulations.
+An organic, eco-friendly formula, without hidden ingredients, can be the ideal solution.
+Organic European baby formula has quality ingredients, sourced from organic farming practices, and is manufactured under the strictest regulations.

 3. Watch out for your babies hunger cues and start with offering the bottle.
 Slowly switch from bottle to the breast and continue nursing for a few minutes, then switch back to the bottle.
 Repeat this switch until your little one is satisfied.